University of Utah Department of Physics and Astronomy

 The observatory is: Open

 The South Physics Observatory located at the University of Utah offers FREE public star parties on CLEAR Wednesday nights.
 These are open to all ages, interests and groups.
-We open at 7pm but as sunset changes, so do the times we're able to show the night sky.
+We always open at 7pm but as sunset changes, so do the times we're able to show the night sky.
 Summer viewing hours for the night sky start after 9pm whereas winter viewing hours will always start at/after 7pm.
+When the Sun is still out after 7pm, we will view the Sun through solar filters until dark.

 During the visit, expect to see galaxies, nebulae, stars, moons, planets, and clusters.
 Feel free to ask questions about the universe, science, and what you're seeing.
 We may also offer lectures, demos, and special events during the star parties.
 The events are outdoors so please dress appropriately for weather.
 We also try to open during important astronomical events so be sure to watch for the next lunar/solar eclipse, Mercury transit, or bright comet.